TaviF24/ASC-Graphs_and_Assembly/README.md

 ```

 3. The number of **k-length** paths between 2 nodes using dynamic memory allocation.
-For this task, you can use the same input as before, changing the first number with **3**.
+For this task, you can use the same input as before, changing the first number to **3**.
 The output is the same.

 ## What I used